Treaty establishing a Constitution for Europe: Treaty revisions

-Although the Lisbon Treaty was itself drafted behind closed doors, it adopted the amendment procedures proposed by the Constitution.
+Although the Lisbon Treaty was itself finalised behind closed doors by the European Council, it adopted the amendment procedures proposed by the Constitution for future revisions.

 Withdrawal clause

 A new clause in the TCE provided for the unilateral withdrawal of any member state from the Union (clause I-60).
 Under this clause, when a country notifies the Council of its intent to withdraw, a settlement is agreed in the Council with the consent of Parliament.
 If negotiations are not agreed within two years, the country leaves anyway.
-An identical provision was subsequently inserted into the treaties by the Lisbon Treaty.
+An identical provision was subsequently inserted into the treaties by the Lisbon Treaty (and, in 2016-20, used by the UK).